Foreman overview and concepts

 A container for content from all synchronized repositories on Foreman server.
 Libraries exist by default for each organization as the root of every lifecycle environment path and the source of content for every content view.

-A sequence of lifecycle environments through which the content views are promoted.
-You can promote a content view through a typical promotion path; for example, from development to test to production.
+A sequence of lifecycle environments through which content views are promoted.
+You can promote a content view through a typical promotion path, for example, from development to test to production.
+All lifecycle environment paths originate from the Library environment, which is always present by default.

 Migrating Foreman